niklasaporius/fireship_gitGithub/readme.md

 # Git & Github - The Full Course

-A fact-paced course for gettin up to speed with Git and Github
+A fast-paced course for gettin up to speed with Git and Github